What Is Asthma?

-There are many different types of asthma with different causes and symptom patterns.4 Allergic asthma is the type of asthma that is familiar to many people.
-Allergic asthma usually starts in childhood.
-It may be related to other allergic diseases such as eczema, hay fever (allergic rhinitis), or food allergy.
+There are many different types of asthma with different causes and symptom patterns.4Allergic asthma is a subtype that is familiar to many people.
+It usually starts in childhood.
+It may be related to other allergic diseases such as eczema, hay fever (allergic rhinitis), or food allergies.

-Is it possible to outgrow asthma?
+Is it possible to outgrow it?

 Asthma is a long-term (chronic) disease.
 You may feel better for months, but generally, the airways remain inflamed and sensitive.

 Some children do seem to "outgrow" their symptoms.1 However, other children need to continue taking medications to control their asthma.
 In one study, 64% of people with mild childhood asthma symptoms did not have symptoms as adults.6 However, only 15% of people with severe childhood asthma were symptom-free in adulthood.
 It is not possible to predict who will outgrow their symptoms.

 Asthma is diagnosed based on symptoms, physical examination, and lung function tests.14 Your health care provider will ask about the type and frequency of symptoms and what you were doing when the symptoms started.
 Additionally, your provider may do a test called spirometry.
 This test checks how much and how quickly you can exhale air.